-The FGSC also solicits deposit of cloned genes, cloning vectors and gene libraries from these fungi.
-Because of the size, we cannot accept new ordered gene libraries without special arrangements.
+The FGSC also solicits deposit of cloned genes, cloning vectors and related

+The FGSC does not offer safe-storage services or identification of unknown fungi.
 The FGSC normally will not hold strains without making them available.
-There are special circumstances under which we will restrict distribution
+There are special circumstances under which we will restrict distribution.

 All deposits should be accompanied by deposit sheets and reprints of any publications describing the strain or plasmid in question.